Asymptotics of symmetric polynomials with applications to statistical mechanics and representation theory: Introduction

 These properties allow to express $F^{(x,y)}$ as a sum of several instances of the mean total current between two horizontally adjacent points

 and the mean total current between two vertically adjacent points

-The authors of \cite{GNP} present a formula for $F^{(i,j),(i,j+1)}$ and $F^{(j,i),(j+1,i)}$ which, based on certain assumptions, expresses them through the symplectic characters $\chi_{\lambda^L}(z_1^2,\ldots,z_L^2, \zeta_1^2,\zeta_2^2)$ where $\lambda^L = (\lfloor \frac{L-1}{2} \rfloor, \lfloor \frac{L-2}{2} \rfloor, \ldots, 1,0,0)$.
-The precise relationship is given in Section \ref{section:dense_loop_model}.
-Our approach allows us to compute the asymptotic behavior of the formulas of \cite{GNP} as the lattice width $L \rightarrow \infty$, see Theorem \ref{theorem_dense_loop}.
+The authors of \cite{GNP} present a formula for $F^{(i,j),(i,j+1)}$ and $F^{(j,i),(j+1,i)}$ which, based on certain assumptions, expresses them through the symplectic characters $\chi_{\lambda^L}(z_1^2,\ldots,z_L^2, \zeta_1^2,\zeta_2^2)$ where $\lambda^L = (\lfloor \frac{L-1}{2} \rfloor, \lfloor\frac{L-2}{2} \rfloor, \ldots, 1,0,0)$.
+The precise relationship is given in Section~\ref{section:dense_loop_model}.
+Our approach allows us to compute the asymptotic behavior of the formulas of \cite{GNP} as the lattice width $L \rightarrow\infty$; see Theorem~\ref{theorem_dense_loop}.
 In particular, we prove that the leading term in the asymptotic expansion is independent of the boundary parameters $\zeta_1$, $\zeta_2$.

-This problem was presented to the authors by de Gier \cite{G-MSRI}, \cite{GP} during the program ``Random Spatial Processes'' at MSRI, Berkeley.
+This problem was presented to the authors by de Gier \cite{G-MSRI,GP} during the program ``Random Spatial Processes'' at MSRI, Berkeley.

-\subsection{Application: matrix integrals}
+\subsection{Application: Matrix integrals}

-Let $A$ and $B$ be two $N\times N$ Hermitian matrices with eigenvalues $a_1,\dots,a_N$ and $b_1,\dots,b_N$, respectively.
-The Harish--Chandra formula \cite{HC1}, \cite{HC2} (sometimes known also as Itzykson--Zuber \cite{IZ} formula in physics literature) is the following evaluation of the integral over the unitary group:
+Let $A$ and $B$ be two $N\times N$ Hermitian matrices with eigenvalues $a_1,\ldots,a_N$ and $b_1,\ldots,b_N$, respectively.
+The Harish-Chandra formula \cite{HC1,HC2} (sometimes known also as Itzykson--Zuber \cite{IZ} formula in physics literature) is the following evaluation of the integral over the unitary group:

 where the integration is with respect to the normalized Haar measure on the unitary group $U(N)$.
 Comparing \eqref{eq_HC_intro} with the definition of Schur polynomials and using Weyl's dimension formula